 Leveraging Big Data for ML, ETL, and Ad Hoc Querying

-Ibotta uses Qubole to provision and automate its big data clusters.
-Specifically, it uses Spark for machine learning and other complicated data processing tasks; Hive and Spark are used for ETL processes; and Presto is used for ad hoc queries like exploratory analytics.
+Ibotta uses Qubole to provision and automates its big data clusters.
+Specifically, it uses Spark for machine learning and other complicated data processing tasks; Hive and Spark are used for ETL processes, and Presto is used for ad hoc queries like exploratory analytics.

 Utilizing this platform, Ibotta has empowered the Decision Science team to use BI tools to produce real-time dashboards for hundreds of users.
 Since instituting their new data platform, Ibotta has increased the volume of processed data by more than three times within four months, and it is passing more than 30,000 queries per week through Qubole.

 Ibotta’s Decision Science team was immediately empowered after Qubole was in place.
 It achieved the goal of self-service access to the data and efficient scale of compute resources in AWS Elastic Compute Cloud (Amazon EC2) for big data workloads.
 Within a month, the Machine Learning team was launching new prescriptive analytics features in the product that included a recommendation engine, A/B testing framework, and an item-text classification process.

 By using Qubole on AWS, teams at Ibotta are able to provision resources themselves without having to engage a central administration group.
 Big data clusters are using a 60 to 90 percent mix of Spot instances with on-demand nodes, which, combined with the use of Qubole’s heterogeneous cluster capability, makes it really easy and reliable to achieve the lowest-running cost for big data workloads.

 Additionally, autoscaling and cluster lifecycle management provide significant savings to Ibotta’s cloud infrastructure costs.
 This means that managing budget and ROI is much easier, and Ibotta can forecast how to scale different features and projects accordingly.